 Don't believe me?
 Take a look at the following video (from 2006) of Dan Mayer being interviewed on CBS Sunday morning news about energy drinks during a segment about the energy drink industry.

-are extremely popular amongst adults, athletes, teenage kids and college students who may be pulling all nighters...
+While these statistics of growth and sales are extremely impressive, they don't necessarily mean that these energy drinks are healthy for you.
+Energy drinks are extremely popular amongst adults, athletes, teenage kids and college students who may be pulling all nighters...
 But the important question should be: Are they safe?

 Apparently the manufactures of energy drinks don't think they are safe since most energy drink labels read: Caution! or Warning!
 Why are these labels often overlooked by consumers?
 In many cases the print on the labels is so small that people don't notice them or have trouble reading them.
 Even if energy drink fans take the time to read the sometimes extensive ingredient list, many of them are not familiar with the ingredients or with their side-effects.